mMerlin/frontend-nanodegree-arcade-game/README.md

 * communication though custom events
 * smooth animation on html5 canvas
 * finite state machine
+* a simple DSL (domain specific language) for enemy patterns and showing prizes

 See the live application running at http://mmerlin.github.io/frontend-nanodegree-arcade-game/